danielsaidi/website_danielsaidi/collections/_posts/2019/2019-04-05-generic-swift-protocols.md

 }
 ```

-If we'd like to create a concrete instance of this type, we just have to do this:
+To create a concrete instance of this type, we just have to do this:

 ```swift
 var store: CodableSingleObjectStore<MyType>